Video shows man steal rock worth over $1K from Albuquerque home

 Story continues below:

-- Balloon Fiesta: PHOTOS: Rain doesn’t stop mass ascension on Day 5 of Balloon Fiesta
+- Balloon Fiesta: PHOTOS: Special shapes take to the sky on day 6 of Balloon Fiesta

+- Albuquerque: Albuquerque students discover rodent not yet recorded in Bernalillo County

 - KRQE En Español: Jueves 7 de Octubre 2021